awsdocs/amazon-application-discovery-user-guide/doc_source/discovery-import.md

 ## Importing Data<a name="start-data-import"></a>

-After you have downloaded the import template from the Migration Hub console and have populated it with your existing on\-premises server data, you are ready to start importing the data into Migration Hub\.There are two ways to do this: Through the console or by making API calls through the AWS CLI\.
+After you have downloaded the import template from the Migration Hub console and have populated it with your existing on\-premises server data, you are ready to start importing the data into Migration Hub\.
+There are two ways to do this: Through the console or by making API calls through the AWS CLI\.
 Instructions are provided below for both ways\.

 ------
 #### [ Console Import ]